BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 - dependency specifications under `requirements/`,
 - and this documentation under `docs/`.

-For a detailed and up-to-date description of the repository layout, please refer to the main `README.md`.
+For a complete overview of the repository structure, please refer to the main `README.md`.

 ---